meteor-useraccounts/core/README.md

     state_change: {
       // more stuff here...
     },
+    animQueueDelay: 100,
+    animQueueStartDelay: 200,
+    setStateDelay: 300,

 };
 AccountsTemplates.configureAnimations(options);
 ```

-they are `render`, `destroy`, and `state_change`.
+they are `render`, `destroy`, `state_change`, `animQueueDelay`, `animQueueStartDelay`, and `setStateDelay`.
-What a surprise, they let you specify what to do when one of the templates building up the `atForm` is rendered, destroyed or when the form's state changes (respectively).
+The first three, what a surprise, they let you specify what to do when one of the templates building up the `atForm` is rendered, destroyed or when the form's state changes (respectively).

 ...at the second level you can specify which animation has to be applied to which template: